-Fiat Chrysler, GM try discounts, online buying to juice dormant auto sales
+Exclusive: Fiat Chrysler, GM try discounts, online buying to lift plunging U.S. sales

 Fiat said momentum in the first two months of the year was offset as the virus hit the economy in March.
 Its Ram pickup trucks were a bright spot as their sales rose 7% versus the first quarter of 2019.

-Reporting by Rachit Vats and Sanjana Shivdas in Bengaluru; Editing by Anil D'Silva, David Gregorio and Lisa Shumaker
+Reporting by Rachit Vats and Sanjana Shivdas in Bengaluru; Editing by Anil D'Silva, David Gregorio, Lisa Shumaker and Paul Simao